Naeem1144/Naeem1144/README.md

 ## About

-I’m a Data Science student and Google Certified Data Analyst focused on applying ML to real-world problems—especially in healthcare.
+I’m a Data Science student and Google Certified Data Analyst focused on applying Data analysis and ML to real-world problems—especially in healthcare.
 I combine hands-on ML engineering with analytics rigor (SQL, experimentation, visualization) and have shipped end-to-end projects from data prep to deployment (MLOps).